ovhlabs/knowledge-base/en/_posts/2015-05-05-sailabove-documentation-commandline.markdown

 To redirect only traffic hitting a specific URI pattern, use ``--pattern`` option.
 When using this option, a single domain may be attached simultaneously to multiple services of the same application.
 This is usefull when building micro-service based applications where each route may be handled by a dedicated service.

 Patterns are very simple regular expressions.
 They are regular URLs, extended with 2 special characters. ``*`` matches any character until the next ``/`` and ``$`` at the end of the patern makes it an exact match.
 Without ``$`` a pattern is treated as a prefix.
 When multiple patterns matches, the most precize will be used.
 The default pattern is ``/`` and will match any URL if no other pattern matches.
+Patterns may also be restrict to match only for specific HTTP methods like GET or POST.
+Special method ``*`` is the default and will match any method.

 For example, if we define the following patterns: